KingOfDog/Kopfrechen-Trainer/README.md

 This app offers the possibility to getting tested in the sector of mental arithmetic.
 This contains addition, subtraction, multiplication and division exercises.
 These exercises you have to solve quickly and correctly.
 In the statistics you can see your current learning level and the number of (correctly) solved exercises.
 The app computes a school mark which displays your skill level in the mental arithmetics.
 In the settings you can change the difficulty of the generated exercises.
 Therefor you can modify the kind of exercises, specify the size of numbers and enable or diable special results.
+I suggest beginners to disable negative results and solutions with decimal places and to keep the current number zone or decrease the numbers a bit.
+Advanced users or professionals may also increase the number zone and dare to more difficult exercises.

 ### TODO
 - Improved statistics